unplugin/unplugin-turbo-console/README.md

 #### Client

-Add it at your client app entrance (Nuxt usage):
+Add it at your client entrance (Nuxt usage):

 ```vue
 <script setup lang="ts">